howard-haowen/dotfiles/README.md

-venvs are in /Users/haowen_jiang/.local/pipx/venvs apps are exposed on your $PATH at /Users/haowen_jiang/.local/bin manual pages are exposed at /Users/haowen_jiang/.local/share/man package docling 2.13.0, installed using Python 3.12.7
+venvs are in /Users/haowen_jiang/.local/pipx/venvs apps are exposed on your $PATH at /Users/haowen_jiang/.local/bin manual pages are exposed at /Users/haowen_jiang/.local/share/man package datasette 0.65.1, installed using Python 3.12.7
-    - docling
-   package elia-chat 1.10.0, installed using Python 3.12.7
-    - elia
+    - datasette
    package jsondiff 2.2.1, installed using Python 3.12.7
     - jdiff
    package llm 0.19.1, installed using Python 3.12.6
     - llm
+   package openai-whisper 20240930, installed using Python 3.12.7
+    - whisper
    package strip-tags 0.5.1, installed using Python 3.12.7
     - strip-tags
    package ttok 0.3, installed using Python 3.12.7